Ralph Wormeley (delegate): Career

 After returning from England with a commission as Comptroller for the Rappahannock River port (collecting tobacco taxes), he began a mixed career of public offices and tobacco export, first assisting his father with the family's Rosegill plantation.
 He also became known for his literary tastes and socialized with the local gentry (including George Washington.
 In June 1771 Wormeley accepted an appointment to the Virginia Governor's Council, essentially the upper house of the Virginia General Assembly, and despite speaking against new taxation measures, remained until the beginning of the American Revolutionary War.

 On April 4, 1776, patriots intercepted his letter to fellow planter John R. Grymes concerning Lord Dunmore, which prompted Virginia authorities to require that he post a large bond and remain on his father's western Virginia lands, despite his protests.
 His two brothers clearly took up arms for Britain in the conflict, and one would return to Britain after the conflict.
-Nonetheless, in 1781 a British privateer looted Rosegill and other plantations, prompting both he and his father to petition the new United States government for compensation, particularly since when the slaves were recovered after tbe British surrender at Yorktown, they had smallpox.
+Nonetheless, in 1781 a British privateer looted Rosegill and other plantations, prompting both he and his father to petition the new United States government for compensation, particularly since when the slaves were recovered after the British surrender at Yorktown, they had smallpox.

 Following the conflict, Middlesex County voters thrice elected Wormeley as one of their representatives to the Virginia House of Delegates (1788-1791).
 Wormeley also represented Middlesex county at the Virginia Ratifying Convention of 1788, where he voted in favor of ratification of the federal Constitution.
 Wormeley (or his son of the same name) also served as Middlesex county sheriff in 1794 and 1795.